mikebrady/shairport-sync/BUILDFORAP2.md

 * Be very careful with audio systems capable of very high volume output -- the volume control in this software may not be reliable!
 * Shairport Sync relies on a companion program called [`nqptp`](https://github.com/mikebrady/nqptp) to monitor timing signals.
 This program uses ports 319 and 320 and replaces any PTP service you have on the computer.
  FYI, most computers do not have a PTP service running.
 They often use a (totally different) [Network Timing Protocol (NTP)](http://www.ntp.org) service to keep the system clock synchronised with civil time.
 The POSIX Shared Memory Interface (SMI) Version numbers of `nqptp` and Shairport Sync must match.
 If they don't, you'll get a message in the logs.
 It means that one of the programs is out of date with respect to the other.
+* If you would like for Shairport Sync to decode Apple ALAC streams, the additional module, [`alac`](https://github.com/mikebrady/alac) is needed.

 Instructions
 ==